 Art, Music, French, Band, Choir, Theater, Engineering, Sewing, Cooking

-Basketball, Baseball, Softball, Cross Country, Cheersport, Club Soccer, and coming soon, Tennis and Golf
+Basketball, Baseball, Softball, Cross Country, Cheersport, Club Soccer, Tennis, and Golf